corbinstreehouse/FermentrackManager/README.md

 Currently, this is a manual process, and the order is somewhat important, and will require admin rights:

-1. Unload the launch agent from Terminal with:  `launchctl unload /Library/LaunchDaemons/com.redwoodmonkey.FermentrackProcessManager.plist`
+1. Unload the launch agent from Terminal with:  `sudo launchctl unload /Library/LaunchDaemons/com.redwoodmonkey.FermentrackProcessManager.plist`
 1. Delete the launch daemon plist: `/Library/LaunchDaemons/com.redwoodmonkey.FermentrackProcessManager.plist`
 1. Delete the launch daemon application: `/Library/PrivilegedHelperTools/com.redwoodmonkey.FermentrackProcessManager`
 1. Delete the Fermentrack installation; the default location is: `~/Library/Application Support/Fermentrack`